Time Zones of Russia

 Basic time zone concepts

-Tomsk's time zone has switched from UTC+7/8 to UTC+6/7.
-No information as to when it changed.
+Tomsk's standard time has switched from UTC+7 to UTC+6.
+Altay and Gorno-Altay switched to UTC+6, temporarily, as it turns out.
+No information as to when they changed.

 Rules currently in force

-Magadan, and the following raions of Sakha: Abyisky, Allaikhovsky, Momsky, Nizhnekolymsky, and OimyakonskyUTC+11UTC+12
+Chukot, Kamchatka, the Kuril Islands, and the following raions of Sakha: Abyisky, Allaikhovsky, Momsky, Nizhnekolymsky, and OimyakonskyUTC+12

 Notes:

-* Sources disagree about the exact extent of some time zones.
+Sources disagree about the exact extent of some time zones.
 Also, a few divisions have more than one time zone.
-These are some of the questionable cases.

 Time zone history